GRAINS-Soybeans ease after rally, Argentina supplies pressure prices

 10-day period for Brazil's Mato Grosso state.

-funds were also net buyers of 8,500 corn contracts and were net
+said.
+The funds were also net buyers of 8,500 corn contracts and

 forecast for 2016 U.S. corn plantings to 88.926 million acres,